General meaning

 - Lease, subscription, or insurance documents annotated after phone exchanges

-- Shared agenda or tracking application allowing to set appointments related to the agreement
+- Shared agenda or tracking application allowing for the setting of appointments related to the agreement

 Places